iqm-finland/qiskit-on-iqm/README.rst

 What is it good for?
 ====================

-Qiskit on IQM is currently a work in progress.
+Qiskit on IQM is still a work in progress.

+Currently Qiskit on IQM can

+* run a compatible Qiskit quantum circuit on an IQM quantum computer.

 Installation